 The estimate of mean response should begin with the still water condition discussed in the previous section.
 Then the following effects should be added.

 Tendon and riser effects including pretension, tendon/riser weight in water (catenary effect), foundation mis-positioning, and platform "set down" effects.
 Platform set down increases tendon/riser tension as the platform's horizontal displacement increases.
-In some cases tendon/riser stretch is important and should be included in modeling tendon/riser effects.
+In some cases, tendon/riser stretch is important and should be included in modeling tendon/riser effects.

 The mean forces and moments acting on the platform due to wind.